varnishcache/homepage/R1/source/intro/index.rst

 There is a good article describing `Varnish Cache on Wikipedia <http://en.wikipedia.org/wiki/Varnish_(software)>`__.

-Licence and origin
+License and origin
 ~~~~~~~~~~~~~~~~~~

 Varnish is free software licensed under a two-clause BSD licence, also
-known as the FreeBSD licence.
+known as the FreeBSD license.
 The project was initiated in 2005.
 Varnish
 Cache 1.0 was released in september 2006.

 The name "Varnish"